Oliver Davis (composer)

 Oliver Reynolds Davis (born January 1972) is an English writer, composer, pianist and singer.

 Early life and studies

 Davis studied at the Royal Academy of Music, graduating in 1994.
 He has since composed and produced albums, soundtracks, concertos and television scores working with London orchestras such as the London Symphony Orchestra.

 Composition

-Oliver Davis graduated from the Royal Academy of Music in 1994.
-He has composed numerous works for stage and concert hall with much of his work concentrated on his series of albums which feature the LSO and RPO orchestras, his latest album reaching no.1 in the iTunes Classical Charts.
+Oliver Davis has composed numerous works for stage and concert hall with much of his work concentrated on his series of albums which feature the LSO and RPO orchestras, his latest album reaching no.1 in the iTunes Classical Charts.
 He has worked with many leading ballet companies including The Royal Ballet, San Francisco Ballet and New York City Ballet.
-In addition, Oliver has scored feature films and over 15 Television series.
+In addition, Davis has scored feature films and over 15 Television series.